Life Skill Activities for Group Therapy

 5 Life Skills Activities for Group Therapy

-Find out how life skills and mental health are connected and learn some new activities to add to your group therapy session.
+Find out how life skills activities and mental health are connected and learn some new activities to add to your group therapy sessions.

 Table of Contents

 Active participation in life skills therapy is endlessly beneficial for individuals who are working through substance abuse recovery.
-While each individual will benefit from life skills therapy in their own way, here are some of the most common benefits of life skills group therapy.
+While each individual will benefit from life skills therapy in their own way, here are some of the most common benefits of using life skills activities in group therapy.

 Benefits of Life Skills Group Therapy